TrustedLegalServices/.github/pull_request_template.md

 - [ ] General improvement
 - [ ] This change requires a documentation update

+### Testing Hints
+please write how to test the proposed changes

 ### Additional Info
 ** any additional useful context or info **